 You can access your child’s school lunch account online at MySchoolBucks.com.

 Use your existing PayPal account, credit card or debit card to make prepayments to your children’s accounts through the MySchoolBucks website.
-In the cafeterias, students use the point of sale system to access the funds in their accounts when they purchase meals.
+In the cafeterias, students use the point of sale system to access the funds in their accounts when they purchase extra meals, snacks or drinks.

 Through the system, you also have the opportunity to monitor your children’s purchase history.
-The web-based reports provide all dates and times that your children purchased breakfast or lunch in the past 30 days.
+The web-based reports provide all dates and times that your children purchased extra meals, snacks or drinks in the past 30 days.

 Mayfield Central School District Meal Charge & Prohibition of Meal Shaming Plan